 · Jointly by an Indian Company and National R&D Organizations and Institutions; or by a group of Indian Companies along with National Research Organizations etc.

-Note: Last date for submission for Special call for Proposals under Biotechnology Industry Partnership Programme (BIPP) is 22nd December, 2010
+Note: The last date for submission for Special call for Proposals under Biotechnology Industry Partnership Programme (BIPP) is 22nd December 2010

-The scheme provides contribution upto 50% of the project cost and the remaining coast have to be met by the company.
-The costs are based on the above mentioned evaluation and the following criteria:
+The scheme provides a contribution of up to 50% of the project cost and the remaining cost have to be met by the company.
+The costs are based on the above-mentioned evaluation and the following criteria:

 · Level of innovation